-At Mount Sinai, our pediatric urology specialists, including Jeffrey A. Stock, MD, Fernando A. Ferrer, MD, and Neha Malhotra, MD are dedicated to providing personalized and comprehensive family-centered care offering evaluation, medical treatment, and surgery for newborns, infants, children, and adolescents.
+At Mount Sinai, our pediatric urology specialists, including Fernando A. Ferrer, MD, Neha Malhotra, MD, Jeffrey A. Stock, MD, Eva Baldisserotto, MSN, RN, CPNP-PC, CPHON, and Erin Miller, MSN, RN, CPNP-PC, are dedicated to providing personalized and comprehensive family-centered care offering evaluation, medical treatment, and surgery for newborns, infants, children, and adolescents.
 Our multidisciplinary team approach uses the extensive knowledge and experience of the health system’s obstetricians, perinatologists, neonatologists, and pediatric urologists to manage prenatally detected genitourinary anomalies.

 Conditions We Treat

 We treat a wide variety of perinatal conditions, including hydronephrosis, posterior urethral valves, ureteropelvic junction obstruction, vesicoureteral reflux, and multicystic dysplastic kidneys.
 We routinely perform surgical repairs of common genitourinary anomalies such as hydroceles, undescended testis, hypospadias, and chordee during the first year of life.
 Whenever possible, we offer this advanced care on an outpatient basis.
 The most common conditions we treat are:

 Hydronephrosis refers to extra urinary fluid in the kidney.
 It is not a separate disease, but a physical phenomenon that occurs with certain diseases.
 Its symptoms, treatment, and prognosis are those of the disease that caused it.
 Typically, if this occurs prenatally, it resolves itself on its own.
 Moderate to severe hydronephrosis may need intervention.